Reinaldo Arenas: Life

-The first time Arenas was in Havana was in 1960.
+The first time that Arenas was in Havana was in 1960.
 He returned later when he enrolled in a planning course at the University of Havana and reported to the Hotel Nacional de Cuba.
-While in the program, he worked for INRA, the National Institute for Agrarian Reform.
+While in the program, he worked for the National Institute for Agrarian Reform.
 It was not until around 1963 that Arenas started to live his life as a gay man, but even then, it was still a life in extreme secrecy.
 He feared ending up in one of the Military Units to Aid Production, which were concentration camps for LGBT people, Christians, and suspected members of the Cuban dissident movement.
-A relationship with a man named Miguel, who was later arrested and taken to a UMAP, was the beginning of Arenas' life of being known as a gay man by the Cuban Committees for the Defense of the Revolution.
+A relationship with a man named Miguel, who was later arrested and taken to a UMAP camp, was the beginning of Arenas's life of being known as a gay man by the Cuban Committees for the Defense of the Revolution.

 Throughout his life, Arenas became friends with and had relationships with many gay men.
-Even going so far to say that at one point, he had had sex with at least 5,000 men.
+He went so far as to say that at one point, he had had sex with at least 5,000 men.
 He watched as various friends and acquaintances pledged their allegiance to the regime in exchange for safety.
-They became informers for the government and reported other men, oftentimes friends and/or people they had relationships with in the past.
-The intention was to find gay and bisexual men and either prosecute and jail them or turn them into informers too.
-The reward for cooperating with the regime was your life.
-In order to become an informer, though, it often meant participating in Acts of repudiation denouncing their anti-regime beliefs or their homosexuality publicly – a very humiliating act.
+They became informers for the government and reported other men, often former friends or relations.
+The intention was to find gay and bisexual men and either prosecute and jail them or turn them into other informers.
+The reward for co-operating with the regime was having life being spared.
+Those who became informers, however, often had to participate in public and very humiliating acts of repudiation that publicly denounced their anti-regime beliefs or their homosexuality.

-Arenas watched this happen with Herberto Padilla.
-He had written a book that was critical of the Cuban Revolution to an official competition.
-Padilla was arrested in 1971 and after 30 days in a cell, he decided to speak.
-Various Cuban intellectuals were invited by State Security to hear what he had to say.
-Padilla stood in front of everyone and apologized for everything he had done.
-He painted himself as a coward and a traitor, apologizing for his previous work and throwing blame on himself.
-He publicly denounced his friends and his wife, saying they had counterrevolutionary attitudes.
-Those he named were forced to go to the microphone and accept blame for their actions and say that they were traitors too.
+Arenas watched that happen with Herberto Padilla, who had written a book that was critical of the Cuban Revolution to an official competition.
+Padilla was arrested in 1971, and after 30 days in a cell, he decided to speak.
+Various Cuban intellectuals were invited by the state security to hear what he had to say.
+Padilla stood in front of everyone and apologized for everything that he had done.
+He painted himself as a coward and a traitor, apologized for his previous work, and threw blame on himself.
+He publicly denounced his friends and his wife and said that they had counterrevolutionary attitudes.
+Those whom he named were forced to go to the microphone, accept blame for their actions, and say that they were traitors as well.